Anthragon/Distribution/README.md

-# Systemlumi Operating System Distribution
+# Anthragon Operating System Distribution

 ## Dependences:

+- Linux system
 - zig compiler 0.14.1
+- latest limine package
-- QEMU x86_64 system emulator
+- QEMU x86_64 system emulator (optional)

-- Linux
+## Quick setup:
+run `do.sh setup` for clonning all the submodules, if already not did.

 ## Build and Run: